JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 DOM model also has a visitor, and it's called `DomElementVisitor`.
 The `DomElement` interface has methods `accept()` and `acceptChildren()` that take this visitor as a parameter.
 If you look at the interface `DomElementVisitor` itself, you may be surprised, since it has only one method: `visitDomElement(DomElement)`.
-Where is the Visitor pattern?
+Where is the visitor pattern?
 Where are all those methods with names like `visitT(T)` that are usually found in it?
 There are no such methods, because the actual interfaces (T's) aren't known to anyone except you.
 But when you instantiate the `DomElementVisitor` interface, you may add there these `visitT()` methods, and they will be called!
 You may even name them just `visit()`, specify the type of the parameter, and everything will be fine.
-For example, if you have two DOM element classes — `Foo` and `Bar` — your visitor may look like this:
+For example, if you have two DOM element classes - `Foo` and `Bar` - your visitor may look like this:

 ```java
 class MyVisitor implements DomElementVisitor {